 Get the Target Markdown Schedule

-If you're looking for a bargain, then it's in your best interest to know what days Target retail stores take markdowns in each department.
-This information can help you get super deals on the best merchandise markdown at Target before the item on your shopping list sells out.
+If you're looking for a bargain, then it's in your best interest to know which days Target retail stores make markdowns in each department.
+This information can help you get super deals on the best merchandise markdowns at Target before the items on your shopping list sell out.

 What Are Markdown Schedules?

-Most department stores work off a markdown schedule and markdown merchandise in certain departments on certain days.
+Most department stores work off a markdown schedule because they discount merchandise in certain departments on certain days.
 This is done because (especially in big box stores) there are so many pieces that require physical price changes.
 By breaking the work up by departments and by days, Target employees are better equipped to manage the task more efficiently.

 Target's Markdown Schedule

 - Monday: Baby Department, Electronics Department, Children's Clothing, Stationery and Office

 - Tuesday: Pets Department, Grocery Items, Bed & Bath, Women's Clothing Department

 - Wednesday: Toys Department, Beauty & Health, Patio & Garden Department, Men's Clothing Department

 - Thursday: Books, Kitchen, Housewares, Shoe Department, Movies, Music, Luggage, Lingerie, Sports Department